It seems that each generation's youth finds challenge in exploring the natural world about us.

 Damian said, "We met up with the reporter when we rode back to the canal...that's where he asked us what happened...It was a actually my first experience of that nature...I was only 11."

 Four years prior to Heath's death, our community lost a talented athlete in Mark Krieger.
-He fell to his death in during a day of hooky from from school with his friends at Glen Onoko.
+He fell to his death during a day of "hooky" from school with his friends at Glen Onoko.
 Just this week 2 hikers and a first responder were injured at the Glen.
 The first hiker fell from the second falls.